Jacqueline Novak: Early life

 Novak was born in Winston-Salem, North Carolina, the daughter of Gregory Novak, a retired marketing executive, and Naomi (Wall) Novak.
-Her mother is Jewish, her father is not.
+Her mother is Jewish, her father's parents were Christian.
 She is the youngest of three children.
 The family moved to Chappaqua, New York when she was two years old.
 She attended Horace Greeley High School there and then went on to Georgetown University.
 Novak and John Mulaney were in the same college improv troupe at Georgetown, both cast by Nick Kroll, who himself was cast in that troupe a couple of years earlier by Mike Birbiglia.

 Career

 After graduating from college, Novak began doing stand-up in the downtown New York City comedy scene, often hosting shows with comic/actor John Early.
 During this time, she wrote her memoir How to Weep in Public.
 She put her efforts next on developing a one-person show, which eventually became the hit Off-Broadway performance Get On Your Knees.

 Novak has appeared on Late Night with Seth Meyers and as well as The Tonight Show Starring Jimmy Fallon.
 She has also been on The Late Late Show with James Corden, HBO's 2 Dope Queens, Watch What Happens Live with Andy Cohen, and has had her own half-hour stand-up special on Comedy Central's The Half Hour.

 Her TV credits include appearances on Inside Amy Schumer (Comedy Central), Animals (HBO), and The Characters (Netflix).
 She has also written for Broad City (Comedy Central), Good Talk with Anthony Jeselnik (Comedy Central), and Soft Focus with Jena Friedman (Adult Swim).

+Since 2020, Novak has also co-hosted the comedy wellness podcast "POOG" alongside comedian Kate Berlant.